eventodb-hq/eventodb/docs/DEPLOYMENT.md

 ### Single Instance (Simple)

-For many use cases, a single MessageDB instance with PostgreSQL is sufficient:
+For many use cases, a single EventoDB instance with PostgreSQL is sufficient:
 - Use managed PostgreSQL (RDS, Cloud SQL) for database HA
 - Rely on container orchestration for server restarts

 ### Multiple Instances (Scaling)

-MessageDB instances are stateless and can be horizontally scaled:
+EventoDB instances are stateless and can be horizontally scaled:

 ```yaml
 # Kubernetes deployment with multiple replicas